Clydinite/UXDesignPresentation/data/intro.md

 All the data about the website is located in the `website` directory.
 There, you can find `App.tsx` and other `pages` files.

-The syllabus for this course can be found in the `data/syllabus.md` file, it explains the design process.
-The presentation should follow the syllabus.
+The presentation guide can be found in the `data/presentation_guide.md` file, it explains the design process.
+The presentation should follow the syllabus, explained in the same file.